nickmvincent/LinkCoordMin/README.md

 5) from the `uw` location (university of washington lat / long /zip)
 6) to dir `out`

-`node collect.js iphonex google med med_sample3 uw output`
+`node collect.js --device=iphonex --platform=google --queryCat=med --queryFile=med_sample3 --geoName=uw --outDir=output`

-To run google and bing at the same time (using & for parallel) `node collect.js iphonex google local local_0 uw localout & node collect.js iphonex bing local local_0 uw localout & wait`
+To run google and bing at the same time (using & for parallel):

+`node collect.js --device=iphonex --platform=google --queryCat=med --queryFile=med_sample3 --geoName=uw --outDir=output & node collect.js --device=iphonex --platform=bing --queryCat=med --queryFile=med_sample3 --geoName=uw --outDir=output & wait`

+This software can collect data for websites other than SERPs as well!
+`node collect.js --device=chromewindows --platform=reddit --queryCat=reddit --queryFile=0 --geoName=None --outDir=output/reddit`

-## Using headfull mode
+## Using headfull mode for developmet
-Change 'headless' argument to puppeteer.launch to false
+* Pass --headless=false
+* This is very useful for debugging, you can watch the web browser in real time!

 ## Misc
 * run `node tests/testStealth.js` to see how puppeteer-extra-stealth is doing.